draeder/gun-node-recall/README.md

   let recall = await Gun.recall(user.recall(), opts)
   gun.user().auth(recall)

-  // Do this with caution if you depend on the files created let cleanUp = await Gun.revoke(recall, opts) console.log(cleanUp)
+  // Do this with caution if you depend on the files modified / created let revoke = await Gun.revoke(recall, opts) // return the user's pub key user.get(revoke).put(null) // delete the user

 })